mtlevolio/pylinkchecker/README.rst

 :Version: 0.1

-pylinkchecker is a standalone and pure python crawler that traverses a web site and reports errors (e.g., 500 and 404 errors) encountered.
+pylinkchecker is a standalone and pure python link checker and crawler that traverses a web site and reports errors (e.g., 500 and 404 errors) encountered.
 The crawler can also download resources such as images, scripts and stylesheets.

 pylinkchecker's performance can be improved by installing additional libraries that require a C compiler, but these libraries are optional.